How do you recognise rockstar PR consultants?

 After many years of finding and recruiting PR talent, I’ve finally arrived at an answer:

-The secret: Rockstar PR consultants don’t need (or expect) authority to explain how to succeed and get things done.
+Rockstar PR consultant = A junior PR consultant that doesn’t need (or expect) authority to explain how to succeed and get things done.

 These individuals seem to have things already figured out — and they turn every task into an opportunity: